 If your dog produces excess tears, or their tear ducts are blocked, it can make their skin and fur permanently damp – an ideal place for yeast, bacteria, and fungus to grow.
 Yeast infections under the eyes create brownish staining.

-Tips and tricks to prevent tear stains in dogs
+9 tips and tricks to prevent tear stains in dogs

-The best way to stop tear stains is to address the underlying cause first, otherwise the problem is likely to persist.
+The best way to stop tear stains is to address the underlying cause first.
+Otherwise, the problem is likely to persist.

 #1: Avoid grain flare-ups